kirandash/django/scrum_board_project/readme.md

 7. After adding the code, restart the server and reload the API at: http://127.0.0.1:8000/mainboard/cards/.
 Note: Now along with GET option, we also have POST option if we scroll down the page.
 8. Visit: http://127.0.0.1:8000/mainboard/lists/1/ to see PUT and DELETE options as well for individual list and card item.
 9. Note: Now, loading the API from Frontend will be failing at http://localhost:3000/.
 Because, the API endpoint created by router class of djangorestframework expects a slash at the end.
 So, in Frontend code change the endpoint URL in thunks/list.js to http://127.0.0.1:8000/mainboard/lists/.

+## 10.3 to ## 10.7 - Frontend
+Check: scrum_board_ui

+## 11 Styled Components - Frontend
+Check: scrum_board_ui

+## 12 Backend Views for Login Logout
+**Summary:**
+1. This app is not related to our mainboard app.
+So we will create a new app.
+2. Add Custom ApiView classes
+3. Note: For Stand alone Django applications, we could have used the Django default packages for implementing login and logout.
+But in this project, since we are going to call the API from React, we will create our custom views.

+**Steps:**
+1. Make sure venv is activated.
+Create new app `auth_api`: `python manage.py startapp auth_api`. **Note**: we are not calling the app `auth` because that's the name used by default django authentication app.